 When it comes to bathroom design, consumers want to know products are manufactured sustainably without leaving a negative legacy on the world.
 As Kaldewei’s Adam Teal tells us “Today’s consumer is more aware of the environmental impact being placed on the planet, especially the effects of plastics on our environment and oceans.”

-Together, they deliver a comprehensive portfolio of products, making green design easier to execute than you might think.
+Together, these eco-aware brands deliver a comprehensive portfolio of products, making green design easier to execute than you might think.